Abhshek-78/confrencingpro/README.md

 # confrencingpro
-it is video confrencing pro  ,it just a post not real page
+it is video confrencing pro  ,it just a poster not real page